UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m2_reflection.md

 - The global sidebar makes it simple to filter by country and year, updating instantly to reflect users selections.
 - The four summary cards at the top show an immediate overview of key metrics (e.g., GDP, health spending), which is important for users looking for quick information.
 - All charts (map, time series, bar, pie) and summary cards update in real-time based on user selections.
+- The end-year selection is intelligently controlled to ensure it is never earlier than the start year, preventing invalid date ranges.
 2. Limitations of the dashboard
 - Slow loading time (to be addressed by optimizing the code in later milestones).
 The dashboard currently takes 3-5 seconds to load the graphics upon filter selections.
 This could be partly due to the on-the-go data frame merge that happens with each filter update.
 The code will be improved by having the computations performed outside of the plotting function.
 - Our data set has a fair amount of missing values, especially for the earlier years (1970s to 1990s).
 As a result, directly comparing averages across countries with varying levels of data completeness would be misleading for the user.
 Our team will discuss how to address this limitations (removing n/a values, imputations, other) for the future milestones.